 Remember, the Harvard research showed that Liking a brand does not affect a customer’s behaviour or lead to increased purchasing, and there was no evidence that Following a brand on social media changes people’s purchasing behaviour.

 Social does have a role to play.
 It provides another platform for paid advertising, and the Harvard research shows paid advertising to Followers is marginally more beneficial than adverts aimed at non-Followers.

 It can also be a source of endorsements to include in other marketing.
 Plus, many companies use it successfully as a customer relationship tool; answering queries, promoting ‘how to’ videos, product upgrade messages, etc.

 There will also be sector/platform variations.
 Fashion on Instagram will always perform well, especially if it has celebrity endorsement and a paid hyperlink.

 Agree or disagree?
-Please comment below.
+Drop me an email.
 You may also want to read my post titled ‘You’re not getting enough traffic from Social Media, here’s why…‘.